xjlin0/attendees32/README.md

 DJANGO_DEFAULT_FROM_EMAIL=your@email.com
 DJANGO_SECRET_KEY=your_django_secret_key
 ```
-* if other staging ran previously (such as local), please remove it like `docker-compose -f local.yml down -v`
+* if other staging ran previously (such as local), please remove it like `docker-compose -f local.yml down -v`.
+Also please remove previous private media photos at attendees32/attendees/media/private-media/attendee_portrait/*
 * double check if previous [docker images needs to be removed](https://medium.com/@wlarch/no-space-left-on-device-when-using-docker-compose-why-c4a2c783c6f6).
 It will also remove attendees user images too.
 * double check the domain name in `compose/production/traefik/traefik.yml` and `attendees/contrib/sites/migrations/0003_set_site_domain_and_name.py`
 * setup env variables for django secret key: